 In this section, we briefly discuss the most important physics implications of the Higgs measurements at the CEPC.
 The measurements of the Higgs boson properties are essential to the understanding of the nature of electroweak symmetry breaking, which remains to be a central and open question in the Standard Model.
-In the SM, it is parameterized by the so-called "Mexican Hat" Higgs potential, with the vacuum expectation value (VEV) of the Higgs field spontaneously breaking the 1282 $SU(2){\rm L} \times U(1){\rm Y}$ gauge symmetry down to $U(1){\rm em}$, and generating masses for the W and Z bosons.
-With the measurements of the Fermi constant (from muon decay) and the Higgs 1284 boson mass, the two parameters in Eq.
-8.1, μ^2 and λ , are determined to very good precisions, 1285 and thus the SM Higgs potential is fully determined.
-However, we would like to emphasize 1286 that this simplicity is somewhat misleading, as our knowledge of the electroweak symmetry 1287 breaking is far from complete.
-First of all, even though the values of these parameters 1288 can be fixed by the experimental measurement, the SM does not contain an explanation 1289 of their sizes, and in particular why the electroweak scale appears to be many orders of 1290 magnitude smaller than the Planck scale.
-Further more, the Mexican Hat potential as well 1291 as the SM itself are model assumptions which needs to be explicitly tested by experiments 1292 before they are established to be correct.
-In this section, we will focus on the potential of using precision measurement of Higgs properties at the CEPC to address these important 1294 questions.
-1295
+In the SM, it is parametrized by the so-called "Mexican Hat" Higgs potential, with the vacuum expectation value (VEV) of the Higgs field spontaneously breaking the $SU(2){\rm L} \times U(1){\rm Y}$ gauge symmetry down to $U(1){\rm em}$ , and generating masses for the W and Z bosons.
+With the measurements of the Fermi constant (from muon decay) and the Higgs boson mass, the two parameters in Eq.
+31, $\mu^2$ and $\lambda$ , are determined to very good precisions, and thus the SM Higgs potential is fully determined.
+However, we would like to emphasize that this simplicity is somewhat misleading, as our knowledge of the electroweak symmetry breaking is far from complete.
+First of all, even though the values of these parameters can be fixed by the experimental measurement, the SM does not contain an explanation of their sizes, and in particular why the electroweak scale appears to be many orders of magnitude smaller than the Planck scale.
+Further more, the Mexican Hat potential as well as the SM itself are model assumptions which needs to be explicitly tested by experiments before they are established to be correct.
+In this section, we will focus on the potential of using precision measurement of Higgs properties at the CEPC to address these important questions.

-8.1 Naturalness of the electroweak scale
+9.1 Naturalness of the electroweak scale